LODSContent/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Servicesv2/Instructions/Labs/4-Develop apps for Microsoft Teams/02-Task-oriented interactions with messaging extensions/01-Exercise-action-commands.md

 At this point, your project is configured to host a messaging extension and your Microsoft Teams app has a single action command registered.
 Now you can code the action command.

-## Task 4: Code the messaging extension
+## Code the messaging extension

 In this section, you'll code the action command for the messaging extension.
 Your action command, when triggered, will present the user with a modal dialog where they can select a planet from our solar system.
 The modal dialog is implemented using an Adaptive Card.
-After submitting the dialog, the action command will use another adaptive card to add details about the selected planet.
+After submitting the dialog, the action command will use another Adaptive Card to add details about the selected planet.

 ### Add a data set of planet details

 A production application would typically retrieve data from an external source such as a REST API or a database.
 However, for simplicity in this exercise, you'll use an in-memory dataset.

-1. Add a new file **planets.json** to the **./src/server/planetBot** folder and add the following JSON to it:
+Add a new file **planets.json** to the **./src/server/planetBot** folder and add the following JSON to it:

 ```json
 [